History of Francisco Lindor in Timeline

 April 5, 2017: First Career Grand Slam

-On April 5, 2017, Lindor hit his first career grand slam against the Texas Rangers.
+On April 5, 2017, Francisco Lindor hit his first career grand slam against the Texas Rangers.

-In 2017, Lindor won his first Silver Slugger Award and was named to the 2017 All-WBC Team during the World Baseball Classic while playing for the Puerto Rico national baseball team.
+In 2017, Lindor won his first Silver Slugger Award.
+During the 2017 World Baseball Classic, playing for the Puerto Rico national baseball team, Lindor was named to the 2017 All-WBC Team.

-In Game 2 of the 2017 AL Division Series against the New York Yankees, Lindor became the third shortstop in major league history to hit a grand slam in the postseason.
+In Game 2 of the 2017 AL Division Series, Francisco Lindor hit a grand slam, marking one of his two grand slams in the postseason.

-2018: AL Player of the Week and Month Awards
+2018: AL Player of the Month for May

-In the 2018 AL Division Series, Lindor batted .364 with 2 home runs, but the Indians were swept in 3 games by the Houston Astros.
+Francisco Lindor was the lone offensive spark for the Indians in the 2018 AL Division Series, batting .364 with 2 home runs, but the Indians were swept in 3 games by the Houston Astros.

 April 26, 2019: 100th and 101st Career Home Runs

-On April 26, 2019, Lindor hit two home runs, marking the 100th and 101st home runs of his career, in a game against the Houston Astros.
+On April 26, 2019, Francisco Lindor hit two home runs to lead the Indians to a 6–3 victory over the Houston Astros, marking the 100th and 101st home runs of his career.

 Following the 2020 season, Lindor was traded to the New York Mets.